 Making changes to your exercise routine, diet and lifestyle can add up to inches lost and a firmer abdomen.
 Making healthy food choices as well as strengthening your core work together to create a leaner profile.

-Lose Your Pouch
+Lose Your Saggy Belly

 Perfect Poses Reduce Paunch

 For the plank pose, start on your elbows and knees and place your feet out behind you in a plank position so your body is parallel to the floor.
-Hold this position for as long as you can and try to increase the amount of time each time you do this exercise.
+Hold this position for as long as you can, breathing normally throughout and try to increase the amount of time each time you do this exercise.

 Burn Belly Burn

-Eat more monounsaturated fats like the kinds found in nuts, olive oil and seeds to burn belly fat, and eliminating the fats found in hydrogenated oils, enriched flours and trans fats.
-Trans fats like the ones found in margarine, packaged cookies, crackers and pasta increase midsection weight gain and can actually bring fat to the belly from other parts of the body.
+Eat more monounsaturated fats, like the kinds found in nuts, olive oil and seeds, and eliminate the fats found in hydrogenated oils, enriched flours and trans fats.
+Trans fats, such as the ones found in margarine, packaged cookies, crackers and pasta, increase midsection weight gain and can actually bring fat to the belly from other parts of the body.